 On Rosh Hashanah I stand slumped in that imaginary doorway trying to make the insurmountable seem… well, surmountable.
 Trying to place the soiled contents of my slovenly year into some kind of framework where things can be addressed in an orderly fashion.

-Anyone who has been left to clean up after a big dinner party understands the daunting nature of that moment.
-At first glance it seems the house will never clean again.
+Anyone who has been left to clean up after a big dinner party understands the daunting nature of the task.
+At first glance it seems the house will never be clean again.